Litigation Attorney

 Obtained summary dismissal of a challenge to a sea-wall permit under Part 325 and Part 353.

-Successfully represented four municipalities (in regards to their water treatment plants) on an appeal from an administrative agency’s adverse decision, and obtained a complete reversal regarding their NPDES Part 31 permits.
+Successfully represented four municipalities (in regard to their water treatment plants) on an appeal from an administrative agency’s adverse decision, and obtained a complete reversal regarding their NPDES Part 31 permits.

 Obtained summary disposition in favor of a wind energy developer seeking to develop a $120 million wind turbine farm.
 The ruling struck down ordinances with which the developer would have had to comply.
 He represented the wind-energy developer on appeal, and obtained a complete affirmance by the Michigan Court of Appeals, with the Supreme Court declining to review the case.